quibbious/RustNodeDetector/README.md

 # RustNodeDetector

-Uses AI (YOLOv5) to detect different types of ore nodes in the survival game Rust.
+Uses Computer Vision (YOLOv5) to detect different types of ore nodes in the survival game Rust.